apache/druid/docs/multi-stage-query/reference.md

 You can export to the local storage, which exports the results to the filesystem of the MSQ worker.
 This is useful in a single node setup or for testing but is not suitable for production use cases.

 Export results to local storage by passing the function `LOCAL()` as an argument for the `EXTERN FUNCTION`.
 To use local storage as an export destination, the runtime property `druid.export.storage.baseDir` must be configured on the Indexer/Middle Manager.
+This value must be set to an absolute path on the local machine.
+Exporting data will be allowed to paths which match the prefix set by this value.
 Arguments to `LOCAL()` should be passed as named parameters with the value in single quotes in the following example:

 ```sql